Hi, I’m Lucy … thanks for visiting! Five of my works have received the Bram Stoker Award:

 I’m also the author of Sparks and Shadows, which won the 2008 Editors’ Choice Black Quill Award for Best Dark Genre Collection.
 My humor collection Installing Linux on a Dead Badger came out in October 2007.

 I’m a graduate of the Clarion workshop and from 2006-2014 I directed the writing workshops at the Context convention.
-Since January 2010, I’ve been an adjunct faculty member in Seton Hill University’s MFA program in Writing Popular Fiction.
+From 2010-2020, I was a faculty member in Seton Hill University’s MFA program in Writing Popular Fiction.
 In June 2016, I graduated from the Goddard College MFA in Creative Writing program.

 To date, I’ve made over 150 short fiction sales, over 60 poetry sales, and over 160 nonfiction sales on topics ranging from faeries to medicinal botany to ethernet switches.
 I have also written for role playing, online and educational games.
 If you’d like to see my entire list of publications, see my bibliography.